shijistar/enum-plus/README.md

 ---

-### 💎 toFilter
+### 💎 &nbsp; toFilter

 <sup>**_[Function]_**</sup> &nbsp; `toFilter(): { text, value }[]`

-Generate an array of filters that can be passed directly to the `Column.filters` of the [Ant Design](https://ant.design/components/table#table-demo-head) Table component as a list of filtered items for the column, displaying a dropdown filter box in the table header to filter table data
+Returns an array of enum items that can pass directly to the [Ant Design](https://ant.design/components/table#table-demo-head) Table component as `filters` property of a column.
+This is used to add a dropdown filter box in the table header to filter table data.

 The data format is: